wahrwolf/ba-thesis/chapters/500-discussion.md

 ## Model Selection
 During the model selection, the ranking using the overall score was similar to the ranking by individual scores.
 Since all scores rate the similarities to a reference text, an overall correlation is expected.
-This tendency is already known and described by other authors  \shortcite{przybocki:09}.
+This tendency is already known and described by other authors, for example Pryzbocki et al. \citeyear{przybocki:09}.

 ## Prefix constraints
-In the \ref{training-1} I described how the models performed according to METEOR in the different domains and how the performance changed in relation to the absolute score.
+In \ref{training-1} I described how the models performed according to METEOR in the different domains and how the performance changed in relation to the absolute score.
 All selected models performed best on the ECB and benefits most from prefix constraints in the Europarl corpus.
-The performance impact in the mixed test set was similar to the described impact by \cite{kobus:16}
+The performance impact in the mixed test set was similar to the described impact by Kobus et al.\citeyear{kobus:16}

 The overall performance showed a slight improvement when prefix constraints were provided but decreased in most corpora containing only one domain.